OnizukaLab/AutoGNN_mcts/README.md

-# Explainable Graph Nueral Architecture Search for Homophilic and Heterophilic Graphs
+# Graph Neural Architecture Search for Homophilic and Heterophilic Graphs
-This is a an implementation of a graph NAS method with Monte-Carlo tree search.
+This is an implementation of a graph NAS method with Monte-Carlo tree search.

 ## Setup
 - python=3.9